AndreVallestero/keyboard-mouse-mirroring-custom/README.md

 - Set camera locked offset to the same
 - Set zoom, and all interface settings to the same
 - Use f keys (f1-f5) to use Yuumi perspective, useful when attached to other players

+## TODO

+- Add high precision timestamp to packet to ignore out of order packets